Hidden fluctuations close to a quantum bicritical point

 Phase transitions in the low temperature limit can exhibit anomalous quantum critical behaviour and, at sufficiently low temperatures, novel intervening phases that in many cases have been surprising and challenging to describe theoretically (see e.g., \cite{Vojt2003, Monthoux2007, Sachdev2011, Wang2015}).
-One of the simplest examples involves a continuous phase transition between a displacive ferroelectric to a quantum paraelectric state as a function of pressure or, for example, isotopic substitution at low temperatures \cite{Khmelnitskii1973, Roussev2003, Das2009, Palova2011, Rowley2014, Rowley2016}.

-Here we wish to consider an extension of current theories describing such transitions \cite{Lonzarich1985, Rowley2014} to cases in which two order parameter fields are coupled (see, e.g., \cite{Calabrese2003, Millis2010, Das2012, Tokiwa2013, Oliver2015}).
+One of the simplest examples involves a continuous phase transition between a displacive ferroelectric to a quantum paraelectric state as a function of pressure or via isotopic substitution at low temperatures \cite{Rechester1971, Khmelnitskii1973, Roussev2003, Das2009, Palova2011, Rowley2014, Rowley2016}.
+Here we wish to consider an alternative to current theories describing such transitions \cite{Lonzarich1985, Rowley2014} and its use in cases in which two order parameter fields are coupled (see, e.g., \cite{Calabrese2003, Millis2010, She2010, Das2012, Tokiwa2013, Oliver2015}).
+Our treatment will be specific to cases where each of the two order parameters is symmetry-breaking so that the lowest order terms coupling them is biquadratic; an important example is a multiferroic where the magnetisation and the polarisation break time-reversal and inversion symmetries respectively.

-Our aim is to treat the problem of coupled fields in a simple and physically transparent way using a generalization of the Langevin random field concept.
+Our aim is to treat the problem of coupled symmetry-breaking fields in a simple and physically transparent way using a generalization of the Langevin random field concept.
 We first discuss the possible range of validity of this approach for a single scalar order parameter field and then apply the approach to the case of two scalar fields to infer, in particular, how the quantum critical behaviour of the uniform static susceptibilities of the two fields might be expected to change in the presence of a local biquadratic coupling.
 For simplicity we assume that the phase transitions are second order and that they have a common quantum critical point, i.e., a quantum bicritical point, as a function of a tuning parameter such as pressure, dopant concentration, magnetic field, or electric field (Figure \ref{3DphaseDiagram}).
 Importantly, we consider self-consistency only at the level of the static and uniform parameters of the field description.
 The possible limitations of this and other assumptions will be discussed.